mjordan/drupal_field_limit_tester/test_results/results.md

 * It only tested the time it takes using a graphical web browser to *render* node add and edit forms.
 Chrome's developer tools do not provide a way (as far as I can tell) of timing form submit operations.
 * All fields attached to nodes for testing purposes are simple text fields (i.e., this study doesn't test for performance implications of other field types such as taxonomy fields).
 * While this study does control for server-side caching (in Drupal at least), it does not account for caching done by Chrome.
 * The test data contains a gap, and an anomaly, at 400 fields.
 During collection of the data at the 400 field point, Drupal (or Chrome) hung while retrieving the populated node edit form.
-I decided to leave this gap in the data instead of restart the entire 400-field test run in order to be consistent with the other data collection runs.
-However, it is unlikely the lack of one data point invalidates the trends revealed by the rest of the data.
 Likewise, at 400 fields, we see an out-of-trend spike in the time required to complete the the `GET` REST request.
 I assume that these two exceptions were caused by same underlying problem with Drupal.
+I decided to leave this gap in the data instead of restart the entire 400-field test run in order to be consistent with the other data collection runs.
+It is unlikely the lack of one data point invalidates the trends revealed by the rest of the data.

 ## Conclusions